dbilenkin/machine-learning/MLRacePredictor/capstone_report_race_predictor.md

 ```
 This was published in Runner's World and the majority of race pace calculators found online are based on some variation of this old formula.
 If you just google "Race Predictor", the first several sites that show up all use it.
 The problem with this formula is it's based on data from elite athletes who know how to properly train for different distances.
 It doesn't take into account any other factors about the athlete, most importantly, their training volume.

 I plan to use real data from the general population of runners that includes features such as training volume and pace along with other race PRs.
 There will be a data preprocessing step where I will remove outliers and other bad data.
 After that, the data will be split into the training and testing sets.
-Then I will try out several machine learning algorithms for regression and determine which has the best results using the evaluation metric mentioned later.
+Then, I will try out several machine learning algorithms for regression and determine which has the best results using the coefficient of determination (R^2) as an evaluation metric which I'll discuss in further detail later.

+Since we are trying to predict a continuous race result, this is a regression problem.
+I plan to start with Linear Regression, but also try the following algorithms as well, Lasso, Ridge, Gradient Boosting and K Nearest Neighbors.
 There may be some fine tuning once a model is chosen to see if tweaking some of the hyper parameters could yield even better results.

+Using machine learning, and specifically a supervised regression algorithm to predict race times will work a lot better than using a single simple formula that clearly does not account for the many variables that go into a goal race.

 ### Metrics